best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ## Docstrings

 When your code is structured as functions or classes, these functional units can be efficiently documented using docstrings.
 Docstrings are specialised multi-line descriptions that appear at the start of a function definition and are the de facto way of documenting these individual components.
 In practice they can be either strings (as in Python docstrings) or comments (as in R).
 Note that module level docstrings are also something that is commonly used (usually at the top of the module file in the case of Python).
 Use of docstrings keeps the documentation of your code closely associated with the relevant sections of code.
-This close association means it is easier to keep documentation up-to-date as changes are introduced.
+This close association means it is easier to keep documentation up to date as changes are introduced.

 An end-user can access these docstrings by typing `help(function_name)` after they have imported your library, so they are handily available without needing to have the source code files open in another window.
 Other tools like Jupyter for Python allow users to easily access these docstrings for quick reference.
 Hence the focus on detail and comprehensiveness is key as this is the first point of call for and end-user trying to understand what a given function does.